Background, Training, and Job Openings

 Certified Peer Specialist Training

-If you have any questions regarding CPS and/or CPS Training, please contact Shelley:
+If you are not a veteran and have questions regarding CPS and/or CPS Training, please contact Shelley White:

 Mental Health Program Consultant

 See our CPS Job Openings Page for the latest job openings.